 - Why?
 Each website is given a limited crawl budget by Google (the time a bot spends indexing new or changed content on the website).

-- The optimisation of the crawl budget results in a Win-win situation:
+- The optimization of the crawl budget results in Win-win situation:

 - Google gets better search results for the same amount of energy.